 Are there legal requirements to hiring an employee?
 (Employee Series)

-Our team will be the very first to tell you that we are not attorneys and cannot offer legal advice, but we’re here to point you in some helpful directions to get you started on your journey to hiring an employee!
-And with that, we do recommend speaking to your attorney to see if there is anything you need to be aware of for your company.
+Our team will be the very first to tell you that we are not attorneys and cannot offer legal advice, but we’re here to point you in some helpful directions so you can get started on your journey to hiring an employee!

 If you’re jumping into the mid-point in our series and you haven’t started from the beginning, please be sure to check out our intro to get started!